SamBroomy/is-it-slop/python/is-it-slop/README.md

 Python bindings for the is-it-slop AI text detection library, powered by Rust and ONNX Runtime.

 > **This is the main inference library.** For most users, this is all you need.
-If you want to train custom models or access the preprocessing pipeline directly, see [`is-it-slop-preprocessing`](https://pypi.org/project/is-it-slop-preprocessing/).
+If you want to access the preprocessing pipeline directly, see [`is-it-slop-preprocessing`](https://pypi.org/project/is-it-slop-preprocessing/).

 ## Features